1/2 Japanese Tsuba by Georg Oeder, 1916

 Botanarchy as a concept marks the end of the repression and exploitation of natural and human resources at the hands of hierarchical structures, patriarchal paradigms, and opportunistic, parasitic industry.
 It is the crack in the concrete where the Dandelion crawls through, the stone wall of the cathedral choked in moss, the anima mundi of Swamp Thing.
 It is the reckoning of vegetative consciousness, of emancipated, green chaos dancing upon the ruins of a toppled society.
 Botanarchists are agents of rewilding, the biological conservation movement based on re-introducing predatory, carnivorous species back into the wilderness to restore and protect the environment.
 An homage to the cabalistic power of plants, Botanarchists bow down before their profound provocations of healing and gnosis.
 The work we engage in is the marriage of traditional witchcraft, folk medicine, and anarcha-feminist collectives from the 1960’s and 1970’s.

-The purpose of Botanarchy is to support oppressed & enslaved populations - those enslaved by autocratic structures that do not value their personhood, any structure that exploits people and the planet for profit - and bring about changes that allow ALL sentient beings to live and thrive.
+The purpose of Botanarchy is to support the liberation of the oppressed - those enslaved by autocratic structures that do not value their personhood, any structure that exploits people and the planet for profit - and bring about changes that allow ALL sentient beings to live and thrive.
 The core of my work is based on Ecofeminist theory, and advocates replacing despotic power systems with a feminized, earth-based system valuing collectivity and connectivity.
 It hearkens to what Terrence McKenna deemed ’the archaic revival.’
 It acknowledges a relationship between patriarchal oppression and the destruction of nature in the name of progress and profit, and looks towards how we can counter the violence inherent in these processes.

 “It’s clearly a crisis of two things: of consciousness and conditioning.
 We have the technological power, the engineering skills to save our planet, to cure disease, to feed the hungry, to end war; But we lack the intellectual vision, the ability to change our minds.
 We must decondition ourselves from 10,000 years of bad behavior.
 And, it’s not easy.”